Jabble/tamu-rdm-workshops/modules/quality-control.md

 *Bruce's high-altitude water sample story.
 2 months of data collection lost, because someone else made a mistake.
 Happily, this person is now a full professor anyway.*

 What type of error was this?

-## Exercise: Quality control procedures
-- Do you already have quality control procedures?
-- What are some actions you will take to maintain the quality of your data before, during, and after collection?

 ## How to control quality
 Quality control practices are specific to the type of data being collected, but we'll highlight some practices that you may be able to use.